pfabrici/hopkin/README.md

     - switch variable content by startparameter
 - central management of notifications ( by mail )

-## Getting started with Apache Hop with Hopkin
+## Getting started with Apache Hop and Hopkin
 ### General

 There is a detailed documentation of how to get started with Apache Hop on its website at https://hop.apache.org/manual/latest/getting-started/.
 However, some more thoughts are necessary to end up with a robust installation that fulfills production needs.